ricardo-chan/slperceptron/README.md

 * Generating random points to use as test data
 * Testing rate of convergence for the algorithm.

-If the multiple iterations for the algorithm are used, it is recommended to comment our the line where the final epoch is plotted.
+If the multiple iterations for the algorithm are used, it is recommended to comment out the line where the final epoch is plotted.

 This code was based on [this project](https://github.com/bfaure/AI_Project_4/blob/master/Question_4/main.py).

-Used as an exercise to further comprehend concepts seen in [Learning From Data Course](http://book.caltech.edu/bookforum/index.php)
+Used as an exercise to further comprehend concepts seen in [Learning From Data Course](http://book.caltech.edu/bookforum/index.php).